Do Go Karts Have Traction Control?

 Should you brake while turning in go-karting?

-How do you not spin in go-karting?
+How do you avoid spinning in a go-kart?

 Does trail braking work in go-karts?